top of page

 Tribute to Our Founder

-The board and staff of the Cherokee Strip Community Foundation were saddened to learn of the death of Tim Traynor, who passed away August 17th at the age of 78.
+The board and staff of the Cherokee Strip Community Foundation were saddened to learn of the death of Tim Traynor, who passed away on August 17th at the age of 78.
 He was instrumental in the launch and long-term success of CSCF.

 What started out as conversations with potential donors was only made possible because of Tim’s tireless efforts and commitment to the Enid community.
 He was the ultimate community collaborator and convener and was the perfect candidate to serve as a founding board member for CSCF in 2000.